forsys-sp/ForSysXR/README.md

 project.

-The amount of objective targeted for treatment per project can be plotted as follows
+The amount of objective targeted for treatment per project can be plotted as follows:

 ``` r